Site Index |

 --Frank Leuthold has received letters from Vice President Johnson and Chancellor Reese concerning renewed effort to solve the problems in the Walters Life Science Building.

 The Senate election on April 10 resulted in a tie for the representative from Liberal Arts.
 The Executive Committee recommends that both nominees be asked to sit on the Committee on Committees and that one other representative be named.
 This action is taken in light of the fact that the By-Laws Committee is currently recommending three representatives from Liberal Arts to serve on the Committee on Committees.
-If this action is not satisfactory, the tie will be broken by lot.
+If this action is not satisfactory, the tie will be broken by lot.7.
+Project for Institutional Renewal Through Improvement in Teaching.
+Mac Simpson reported on a conference attended by Russell French, Charles Cleland, Paul Carson, and himself.
+The team brought back many suggestions for the improvement of teaching and learning, not by establishing new agencies on campus but through the revitalization of existing agencies.
+This team will be meeting soon with appropriate administrative officers to share their information.

 Architecture--William Martella